Project Scientist with the California Institute for Water Resources (Assistant/Associate/Full Rank-Represented 50% Variable FTE)

 Advertising Pay Range: Commensurate with Experience

-Location: Off Campus Location - Bannock County
+Location: Off Campus Location - Bingham County/Blackfoot, ID

 Primary Division/College: College of Agricultural & Life Sciences